wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-sample-csharp-streaming.md

 > [AZURE.NOTE] The steps in this tutorial apply only to Windows-based HDInsight clusters.
 For an example of streaming for Linux-based HDInsight clusters, see [Develop Python streaming programs for HDInsight](/documentation/articles/hdinsight-hadoop-streaming-python).

-In the example, the mapper and the reducer are executables that read the input from [stdin][stdin-stdout-stderr](line-by-line) and emit the output to [stdout][stdin-stdout-stderr].
+In the example, the mapper and the reducer are executables that read the input from [stdin][stdin-stdout-stderr] (line-by-line) and emit the output to [stdout][stdin-stdout-stderr].
 The program counts all of the words in the text.

 When an executable is specified for **mappers**, each mapper task launches the executable as a separate process when the mapper is initialized.
 As the mapper task runs, it converts its input into lines, and feeds the lines to the [stdin][stdin-stdout-stderr] of the process.